MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-throttling-effects.md

 ### Overloads lasting over 24 hours

 The third stage of capacity overload occurs when the overload lasts longer than 24 hours.
 During this stage, Activator starts rejecting background operations.
-The custome is notified by email and Activator banners.
+The customer is notified by email and Activator banners.

 - System notifications are sent to inform item owners that Activator is pausing rule evaluations.